Your Wills and Probate Specialists

 Our team has over 40 years of collective experience in delivering high quality work in all matters relating to private law including wills, probate and administration of estates.

-We have four members of the team who may work on your matter.
-Regardless of who works on your matter, they will be supervised by Manzoor Ahmad Shah, Director and Head of Employment department at the firm.
+We have three members of the team who may work on your matter.
+Regardless of who works on your matter, they will be supervised by Manzoor Ahmad Shah, Director and Head of the Wills & Probate department at the firm.

 Your Team